-Online therapy help for depression
+Online therapy helping depression

 First, I am going to set out some conditions that must be met for any online therapy to be successful.
 The person with depression seeking help needs to be able to feel at ease talking to people over the internet, either just using their voice with a microphone or visually and verbally communicating with video.
 Not everyone feels comfortable interacting with online, some people need traditional face to face sessions to feel connected to the therapist.

-So, in my opinion trying to have online therapy for depression when the experience adds extra stress and anxiety, or the person feels very exposed and uncomfortable using video is not going to be helpful.
+So, in my opinion trying to have online therapy for depression when the experience adds extra stress and anxiety, or the person feels very exposed and uncomfortable using video is not probably going to be helpful.
 It’s not suitable for everyone and you do need to keep that in mind if you are thinking of having therapy for your depression online.

 That’s why I offer a free session so you can find out if it will work for you before you make any financial commitment.